jsalowey/teap-errata/section-5.md

    TEAP authentication assures the Master Session Key (MSK) and Extended Master Session Key (EMSK) output from the EAP method are the result of all authentication conversations by generating an Intermediate Compound Key (IMCK).
-The IMCK is mutually derived by the peer and the server as described in Section 5.2 by combining the MSKs from inner EAP methods with key material from TEAP Phase 1.
+The IMCK is mutually derived by the peer and the server as described in Section 5.2 by combining the IMSKs from inner EAP methods with key material from TEAP Phase 1.
 The resulting MSK and EMSK are generated as part of the IMCKn key hierarchy as
    follows: